Governors of Woodcroft Primary School

 Welcome to this section of the website.
 A smaller more focused Governing Body, based on skills, started on 10 July 2014.
-There are now 11 willing volunteers* who give time, energy and expertise to ensure that the Federation provides the very best learning opportunities and environment for all the pupils.
-The Governor’s task is to ensure the Federation of the two schools continues to improve so that the highest possible standards are achieved all the time.
-Governors are part of the leadership teams and focus on ensuring that there is a clear vision, ethos and strategic direction, hold the leaders to account for pupil achievements and overseeing the finances of the Federation to make sure that money is well spent.
+There are now 11 willing volunteers* who give time, energy and expertise to ensure that Woodcroft provides the very best learning opportunities and environment for all the pupils.
+The Governor’s task is to ensure the schools continue to improve so that the highest possible standards are achieved all the time.
+Governors are part of the leadership team and focus on ensuring that there is a clear vision, ethos and strategic direction, hold the leaders to account for pupil achievements and overseeing the finances of the school to make sure that money is well spent.

 The Governors meet twice a term for Full Governing Body meetings and once a term for a Resources Committee meeting at 4pm.
 Meetings last no longer than 2 hours.

 The Federation Governing Body was dissolved with effect from 4th January 2021 and replaced with 2 new Governing Bodies separately representing each school.

 What is the point of a Governing Body?